pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 804 Java | Unit Test | Refactor

+Today I was apply refactor in some parts and components of my application.

 #### Day 803 Java | Observer Pattern | WebHook

 I studied the observer pattern today, also study what is a webhook, and create an implementation to use in my project, I continue with my project.